Car Accident Lawyer in Gainesville, FL

 Car accidents in Gainesville usually involve many different factors, which can make it difficult to determine who contributed to the accident.
 A police report from the accident scene can determine which driver, or which driver’s vehicle, contributed to the accident.
 The drivers involved in the accident may also share liability with other parties who contributed to the accident.

-Working with an experienced Gainesville car accident attorney can offer a much more comprehensive look at all the factors that contributed to your accident, which may help you determine who you need to sue for compensation.
+Working with an experienced Gainesville auto accident attorney can offer a much more comprehensive look at all the factors that contributed to your accident, which may help you determine who you need to sue for compensation.

 Did a driver on the clock cause your accident?

 In some cases, you may have a car accident in Gainesville with a driver on the clock: a truck driver, a delivery driver, or even a driver out on an errand for his employer.
-The employer may share liability for the accident, including when a trucking company forces a truck driver to exceed the federally limited number of hours they can spend on the road each shift or cases in which a delivery driver must go out despite potentially dangerous conditions.
+The employer may share liability for the accident, including when a trucking company forces a truck driver to exceed the federally limited number of hours they can spend on the road each shift or in cases in which a delivery driver must go out despite potentially dangerous conditions.
 An attorney can help evaluate the employer’s policies and how they may have contributed to the accident, which may give you a better idea of whether the employer shares liability.

 Did a mechanical failure contribute to your accident?

 Mechanical failures, from tire blowouts to locked steering, can spell serious trouble on Gainesville roads, particularly along I-75.
-If a mechanical failure causes your accident, liability may rest with the owner of the vehicle who failed to properly maintain it, a vehicle manufacturer that put out a vehicle with a serious issue, or a mechanic that recently worked on the vehicle but failed to repair it properly.
+If a mechanical failure causes your accident, liability may rest with the owner of the vehicle who failed to properly maintain it, a vehicle manufacturer who put out a vehicle with a serious issue, or a mechanic who recently worked on the vehicle but failed to repair it properly.